-Incident Reporting to the Department of Children and Families (DCF) and to the Department of Early Education and Care (EEC)
+Incident Reporting to the Department of Children and Families (DCF) and the Department of Early Education and Care (EEC)

 All professionals responsible for the care of children are required by Massachusetts Law (Chapter 119, Section 51A) to report to the State's Department of Children and Families (DCF) and to the Department of Early Education and Care (EEC) situations where they have reasonable cause to believe that a child is being abused or neglected.
 The responsibility rests both on individuals and on the Center.
-The following procedure is established to assure that reports are made in a timely and effective fashion, and that information about students and their families is treated in a way which is respectful of their privacy.
-The intention of this policy is to assure that all of the Fessenden Children's Center's children are given the best possible protection from abuse and neglect.
-It is drafted with a view to ensuring child abuse and neglect reporting if a staff person should learn of an incident that requires it.
+The following procedure is established to assure that reports are made in a timely and effective fashion, and that information about students and their families is treated in a way that is respectful of their privacy.
+This policy intends to assure that all of the Fessenden Children's Center's children are given the best possible protection from abuse and neglect.
 If a report involves a member of the staff, who themselves have been involved in an incident, a written report must be made as soon as possible, but no more than four hours after the incident.
 Should someone hear of an incident involving someone else on staff, this must be reported within 24 hours.
 All reports should be made to the director.
-The director will develop and maintain written procedures for addressing any suspected incident of child abuse or neglect, which includes but is not limited to ensuring that allegedly abusive or neglectful staff member does not work directly with the children until the Department of Children and Families investigation is completed and for such further time as EEC requires.
+The director will develop and maintain written procedures for addressing any suspected incident of child abuse or neglect, which includes but is not limited to ensuring that allegedly abusive or neglectful staff member does not work directly with the children until the Department of Children and Families investigation is completed and for as much additional time as EEC requires.